pyPhase package

 Runs all preprocessing on the dataset: axis positions, motion, reference position, alignment

-write_image(*, image, projection, projection_type='phase')[source]
+write_image(*, image, projection, projection_type)[source]

 Saves images into file.